 Ironmongery: List here items supplied as part of the assembly.
 Specify items to be supplied from other sources in section P21, in a schedule, or on drawings.
+See also general guidance 6.1.3.
+Locking mechanism: See general guidance 6.1.3.
+Various options are possible.
+Insert, e.g.

-Locking mechanism: Various options are possible.
-Insert, e.g. High alloy blast bolts.
+High alloy blast bolts.